-Financial instruments that potentially subject the Company to concentration of credit risk consist principally of cash and cash equivalents and third party credit exposure as part of long-term receivables.
+Financial instruments that potentially subject the Company to concentration of credit risk consist principally of cash and cash equivalents.
 The Company deposits cash and cash equivalents with highly rated financial institutions (Israeli banks).
 The Company has not experienced any credit losses in these accounts and does not believe it is exposed to significant credit risk on these instruments.
-The Company assesses risk associated with the quality of the third party credit by evaluating the third party's financial standing and other factors.